 Fenugreek is native to the Himalayan region of India and it is now grown wildly all over the southern and Mediterranean Europe, Middle-East Asia and northern African regions.
 Fenugreek seeds are tiny, bitter and pungent seeds.
 They have been used for centuries to improve digestive function as a bowel toner and carminative.
 They have a beneficial effect on kidney health and act to improve breast milk secretion in nursing mothers.

 Fenugreek Seed and its constituent, 4-isoleucine appear to directly stimulate insulin (15).
 The combination of fenugreek with vanadium appeared to normalize altered membrane linked functions and GLUT4 distribution (16).
 Fenugreek also lowered high serum cholesterol and triglycerides.

-How To Use: Take 200-300mg with meals to keep blood sugar stable
+How To Use: Take 200-300mg with meals to keep blood sugar stable and improve ketosis

 8. Bitter Gourd (Bitter Melon):